fastrgv/CoTerminalApps/README.md

 Use the keyboard arrow keys to highlight the desired game, then press the (enter)-key.

 Windows users note: Using linux executables under WSL [Windows Subsystem for Linux] is not supported.
-Instead, you should use the windows versions [initiated by winterm.bat] because extraordinary measures have been taken to achieve arcade-level response under Windows.
+Instead, you should use the windows versions because extraordinary measures have been taken to achieve arcade-level response.

-Similarly, linux users cannot use wine to run the Windows executables.
+Similarly, linux users cannot use wine to run Windows executables.

 ### For Maximal Enjoyment...
 Keyboard setup is important.
-You should have a short key-delay and fast repeat rate setting.
+You should have a very short key-delay and fast repeat rate setting when running the arcade games.
+The normal settings are fine for puzzles.

 Screen setup is important, too.
 Terminal sizes required:
 * pacman:	60x40